madhurm16/lisa/_data/_raw/_pwt/README.md

 Files are organized as follows:

-- `esh_bilateral_cor_data.dta`: Expenditure share correlations	Bilateral correlations between expenditure (budget) shares in the different global benchmark years.
+- `esh_bilateral_cor_data.dta`: expenditure share correlations, bilateral correlations between expenditure (budget) shares in the different global benchmark years.
-- `pwt91_capital_detail.dta`: Capital detail	Investment, capital stock and capital consumption data by assets.
+- `pwt91_capital_detail.dta`: capital detail, investment, capital stock and capital consumption data by assets.
-- `pwt91_capitalservices_ipmrevision.pdf`: The composition of capital and cross-country productivity comparisons.
+- `pwt91_capitalservices_ipmrevision.pdf`: the composition of capital and cross-country productivity comparisons.
-- `pwt91_labor_detail.dta`: Details on the sources and methods for compiling employment, educational attainment and labor share data.
+- `pwt91_labor_detail.dta`: details on the sources and methods for compiling employment, educational attainment and labor share data.
-- `pwt91_na_data.xlsx`: The National Accounts data in current and constant national prices and exchange rate and population data.
+- `pwt91_na_data.xlsx`: National Accounts data in current and constant national prices and exchange rate and population data.
-- `pwt91_trade_detail.dta`: Exports and imports by Broad Economic Category, including shares in CGDPo and price levels.
+- `pwt91_trade_detail.dta`: exports and imports by Broad Economic Category, including shares in CGDPo and price levels.
-- `pwt91_user_guide_to_data_files.pdf`: User guide.
+- `pwt91_user_guide_to_data_files.pdf`: user guide.
-- `pwt91.xlsx`: Main dataset.
+- `pwt91.xlsx`: main dataset.
-- `the_next_generation_of_the_penn_world_table.pdf`: Paper introducing new concepts and new results of PWT, starting with version 8.
+- `the_next_generation_of_the_penn_world_table.pdf`: paper introducing new concepts and new results of PWT, starting with version 8.